traefik-workshops/traefik-azure-arc-jumpstart-drops/3-routing/README.md

   ```

 ## Use FluxCD to deploy Traefik Airlines
-Azure Arc Kubernetes' recommedned GitOps tool is FluxCD.
+Azure Arc Kubernetes' recommended GitOps tool is FluxCD.
 FluxCD is used to deploy the Traefik Airlines application to the AKS cluster using Terraform in the follow code snippet.

   ```hcl
   resource "azurerm_arc_kubernetes_flux_configuration" "traefik_airlines" {